Australian artist Nicky Shelton has a gift for capturing feathered subjects’ unique charisma and personality in spectacular oil paintings.

-Birdlife Australia is an independent, not-for-profit and its objective is to create a brighter future for Australia’s birds.
+Birdlife Australia is an independent, not-for-profit.
+Its objective is to create a brighter future for Australia’s birds.

-She donates a percentage from each bird painting she sells to the organization to help protect the many species which are under threat.
+She donates a percentage from each bird painting she sells to organizations protecting the many species which are under threat.

 It’s a fair assumption that Shelton is creating a brighter future for Australian birds because of the popularity of her work.

 Shelton supports Western Australian Seabird Rescue, a volunteer-based, not-for-profit organization that rescues and rehabilitates over 400 birds last year.